thingsneverchange/svelte-scrollable-arrow/README.md

 And of course, this component is type-safe.

 ## Use Cases
 Basically, everywhere.
-It works like the SwiftUI's `ScrollView` except that it comes with an arrow navigation, which can be hidden with an option.
+It works like SwiftUI's `ScrollView` except that it comes with an arrow navigation, which can be hidden with an option.
 Cards, images, menus, buttons, links, or even album covers and tags.
-For most cases, it just makes you forget how the web is designed in terms of responsiveness.
+For most cases, it just makes you forget how the web should be designed in terms of responsiveness.

 On the version [[1.2.0]](https://github.com/thingsneverchange/svelte-scrollable-arrow/blob/master/CHANGELOG.md#120), there was a new event added `reachNearEnd`.
 This opens the door for the horizontal endless scrolling.